 Trigger points are tender, tight areas around muscles and tendons that cause pain and make movement inefficient.
 To relieve this pain and help you restore ease of movement, we gently stimulate trigger points with thin (very small diameter), solid filament needles which help relax your muscles and surrounding connective tissues.
 This is non-traumatic to the tissue and there is rarely even any bleeding as the needle is so small.
 We typically use dry needling (dry means nothing injected) in combination with other techniques including manual tissue manipulation, joint mobilization and manipulation, and therapeutic exercise.
 We are one of the first physical therapy groups in the state of Wisconsin to be trained and certified in these methods.
 We continue to be amazed by how much dry needling helps our patients get better faster.

 AlterG Anti-Gravity Treadmill

 With the AlterG Anti-Gravity Treadmill, located in our downtown and Pewaukee clinics, you can add speed, add volume, train through injury or recover because the AlterG “unweights” you allowing you to exercise between 20 and 100 percent of your body weight.
 Learn more here.

-Gregg Fuhrman and Adam Lindsey are our physical therapy cycling experts that can help you feel your best on and off the bike.
-In fact, Adam is Madison's only local physical therapist certified in BikePT, a specialized training in proper bike fitting and form for cyclists.
+Gregg Fuhrman is our physical therapy cycling expert that can help you feel your best on and off the bike.
 Cyclists, whether weekend recreational riders or elite racers, should be as comfortable and as efficient as possible when riding.
 While many local bike shops offer the latest in bike fit technologies, most lack a physical therapy approach to their fit services.
 Our Integrated Cycling Evaluation starts with a thorough exercise and medical history.
 Next, with musculoskeletal screening, we assess your flexibility, strength, and balance.
 Then we begin the bike fit process and analysis.
 We do more than move your seat up and down, or shift you forward or back.
 As we observe your body’s own need for adjustments, we perform manual physical therapy to improve how you move, and show you what you can do at home so it’s not pain or injury that slows you down.